 Our Therapeutic Department’s PBS Support team, in consultation with Michelle Martin, (Clinical Lead) oversee the various aspects of PBS implementation.
-Our PBS support team is led by two practice leaders: Joseph Curry and Iwan Davies.
-All practice leaders will hold a PBS BTEC LvL5.

 First, we develop for all of the people we support, a person centred plan of care.
 This is then implemented through our Active Support model.

 Second, if we see instances of behaviours that challenge the person we support, it is then referred to our PBS Practitioners for specialist support.
 It is the responsibility of the Practitioner to carry out a series of assessments, which will result in a PBS plan of action.